ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/decorators.md

 ## Registering decorators in Rezolver

 Registration of Decorators in Rezolver is done through the overloaded extension method
-@Rezolver.DecoratorTargetContainerExtensions.RegisterDecorator*.
+@Rezolver.RootTargetContainerExtensions.RegisterDecorator*.
 There is a generic and non-generic version (as is typical for nearly all Rezolver registration functions), but, unlike many other target types, there is no factory method in the @Rezolver.Target static class to create one on its own.